caskandavor/pyFiniteElements/FErez_firststeps.md

 # Create the machine
 This app is concerned with electric motor design.
 You need to start with **Winding layout**, in order to setup the pole-slot configuration.
 You can't yet change the number of phases (fixed to 3) so the number of slot is a multiple of 3.
 The number of rotor poles is a multiple of two, as they work in pairs (North and South poles).
 To go on, *save* the configuration, which will show you:
-- the [star of slots](https://api.semanticscholar.org/CorpusID:109340999), colored by phase
+- the [star of slots](https://api.semanticscholar.org/CorpusID:109340999), coloured by phase
 - the winding layout as in [Emetor](https://www.emetor.com/windings/)
 - the [winding factor](https://en.wikipedia.org/wiki/Winding_factor)
 - the shape of the [MMF](https://en.wikipedia.org/wiki/Magnetomotive_force)